Yamaji effect in models of underdoped cuprates: Theoretical models for small Fermi pockets.

-where $\epsilon_c(\bfk)$ denotes the dispersion of free fermions, $\mathbf Q=(\pi,\pi)$ is the SDW ordering wavevector, and $\Delta$ is the SDW order parameter.
-When $\Delta$ is finite, portions of the original Fermi surface connected by $Q$ are folded together, and a gap opens due to SDW ordering, leading to the formation of small closed pockets.
+is its in-plane component, $\epsilon_c(\bfkt)$ denotes the dispersion of free fermions, $\mu$ is the chemical potential, $\mathbf{Q}_{2d}=(\pi,\pi)$ is the SDW ordering wavevector, and $\Delta$ is the SDW order parameter.
+When $\Delta$ is finite, portions of the original Fermi surface connected by $\mathbf{Q}_{2d}$ are folded together, and a gap opens due to SDW ordering, leading to the formation of small closed pockets.
 We assume that the SDW order is strong enough to fully gap the electron-like pockets near $(\pi,0)$.
 The typical Fermi surfaces are shown in Fig.~\ref{fig:anc_fs}(a).
 In the folded smaller Brillouin zone (BZ), there are two independent Fermi pockets, each with an area of $A = p/4$ in units of the original BZ area, where the factor of 4 in the denominator accounts for the two pockets and two spin degeneracy.
-Here we have not considered the ordering in the $z$ direction, which will be important in Yamaji effect.
+Here we have not considered the ordering in the $z$ direction, which will be important in the Yamaji effect.

 \textbf{FL* phase}: The pseudogap phenomenon is robust across a range of temperatures and doping levels, suggesting that the gap opening and Fermi surface reconstruction may be independent of the symmetry breaking orders.
 Here we consider another picture that the doped holes (with density $p$) form small pockets on top of the spin moments (with density $1$) from the parent Mott insulator.
 The exact nature of the spin state for the local moments does not matter much for the hole pockets as long as there is no spin-rotation symmetry breaking.
 Therefore, we assume the spin moments form a symmetric spin liquid phase.
 The resulting metallic state is referred fractional Fermi liquid (FL*).
 The description of FL* phase in a one-band model is quite challenging because it requires a two-component picture, while all electrons are identical.
 We adopt the Ancilla Layer Model (ALM) \cite{zhang_ancilla_2020} for a mean field description of the FL* phase.
+The reader is referred to recent reviews \cite{ROPP25,SSLectures25} for further background on FL* and its ALM formulation.